Antoni Gaudí: Catalan identity

-Gaudí was a committed Catalan nationalist and proponent of Catalan culture but was reluctant to become politically active to campaign for its autonomy.
-Politicians, such as Francesc Cambó and Enric Prat de la Riba, suggested that he run for deputy but he refused.
-Compared to some of his colleagues and contemporaries, his Catalan nationalism was less political and more geared towards art, history, culture, and language.
+Gaudí was a proponent of Catalan culture but was not politically active.
+He refused suggestions by politicians such as Francesc Cambó and Enric Prat de la Riba that he run for deputy.
+His Catalan identity was less political and more geared towards art, history, culture, and language.

-Gaudí has a deep attachment to his native Catalan language.
-When King of Spain Alfonso XIII visited the Sagrada Familia, Gaudí declined to speak in Spanish and only spoke to him in Catalan.
-Gaudí also refused to speak Spanish with Prime Minister Antonio Maura, who, being a native of Mallorca and therefore Catalan-speaking, ended up responding to Gaudí in Catalan, thus breaking protocol in front of the King Alfonso XIII.
+Gaudí had a deep attachment to his native Catalan language.
+When King of Spain Alfonso XIII visited the Sagrada Familia, Gaudí spoke to him only in Catalan.
+Gaudí also refused to speak Spanish with Prime Minister Antonio Maura, who, as a native of Mallorca and therefore Catalan-speaking, responded to Gaudí in Catalan, thus breaking protocol in front of the King.
 Similarly, when philosopher Miguel de Unamuno visited the Sagrada Família, poet Joan Maragall had to translate Gaudí's Catalan tour into Spanish.
-Gaudí also spoke Catalan in public, despite it being declared illegal by the dictatorship of Primo de Rivera, which severely tried to suppress Catalan culture.
+Gaudí also spoke Catalan in public, although it had been declared illegal by Miguel Primo de Rivera, who tried to suppress Catalan culture.

 In 1920 he was beaten by police in a riot during the Floral Games celebrations, a Catalan culture celebration.

-On 11 September 1924, National Day of Catalonia, he was beaten at a demonstration against the banning of the Catalan language by the dictatorship of Primo de Rivera.
-Gaudí was arrested by the Civil Guard as he was headed to the church of Sant Just i Sant Pastor to attend a mass in memory of the Catalonian patriots.
-Gaudí refused to speak Castilian Spanish and kept responding in Catalan, stating that "My profession obliges me to pay my taxes, and I pay them, but not to stop speaking my own language."
-He was then taken to prison, from which he was freed after paying 50 pesetas bail.
+On 11 September 1924, National Day of Catalonia, he was beaten at a demonstration against the Catalan language ban.
+He was arrested by the Civil Guard as he traveled to the church of Sant Just i Sant Pastor to attend a mass in memory of Catalonian patriots.
+Gaudí refused to speak Spanish and kept responding in Catalan, stating that "My profession obliges me to pay my taxes, and I pay them, but not to stop speaking my own language."
+He was then taken to prison, and was released after paying 50 pesetas bail.